klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The above code adds a keyring to `caver.wallet`, creates a transaction, and signs the transaction through `caver.wallet.sign`.

-Running the above code gives you following result.
+Running the above code gives you the following result.
 When the above code is executed, the RLP-encoded string of the transaction is shown below.
 (The RLP-encoded string output you got could be different from the string output shown below.)

 ```bash
 RLP-encoded string: 0x08f87e808505d21dba0082753094176ff0344de49c04be577a3512b6991507647f720194ade4883d092e2a972d70637ca7de9ab5166894a2f847f845824e44a0e1ec99789157e5cb6bc691935c204a23aaa3dc049efafca106992a5d5db2d179a0511c421d5e508fdb335b6048ca7aa84560a53a5881d531644ff178b6aa4c0a41